-The Financial Statements include all provisions for which it is considered more likely than not that the corresponding obligation will have to be settled.
-Contingent liabilities are not recognized in the Financial Statements but are disclosed in the accompanying Notes, unless they are considered to be remote.
+The Annual Accounts include all provisions for which it is considered more likely than not that the corresponding obligation will have to be settled.
+Contingent liabilities are not recognised in the Annual Accounts but are disclosed in the Notes to the Annual Accounts, unless they are considered to be remote.

-Provisions are measured at the present value of the best possible estimate of the amount required to settle or transfer the obligation, taking into account the information available on the event and its consequences and any adjustments arising from the restatement of these provisions are recognized as finance costs as they are accrued.
+Provisions are measured at the present value of the best possible estimate of the amount required to settle or transfer the obligation, taking into account the information available on the event and its consequences and any adjustments arising from the restatement of these provisions are recognised as finance costs as they are accrued.

-The compensation to be received from a third party when an obligation is settled is recognized as an asset, provided it is certain that reimbursement will be received, unless there is a legal relationship whereby a portion of risk has been externalized as a result of which the Company is not liable, in which case, reimbursement will be taken into consideration in estimating the amount of any provisions.
+The compensation to be received from a third party when an obligation is settled is recognised as an asset, provided it is certain that reimbursement will be received, unless there is a legal relationship whereby a portion of risk has been externalised as a result of which the Company is not liable, in which case, reimbursement will be taken into consideration in estimating the amount of any provisions.

-The policy followed with respect to the recognition of provisions for risks and expenses is to recognize the estimated amount required to settle probable or certain liabilities arising from litigation underway, pending indemnities or liabilities, sureties and similar guarantees.
-They are recognized upon emergence of the liability or obligation determining the indemnity or payment.
+The policy followed with respect to the recognition of provisions for risks and expenses is to recognise the estimated amount required to settle probable or certain liabilities arising from litigation underway, pending indemnities or obligations, sureties and similar guarantees.
+They are recognised upon emergence of the liability or obligation determining the indemnity or payment.

-At the end of the 2018 financial year, there were no events that could be considered as a provision or contingent liabilities in the Company.
+At the end of the 2019 financial year, there were no events that could be considered as a provision or contingent liabilities in the Company.